 I am a writer based in Klamath Falls, Oregon.
-I write about nature, people, food, language, books and film.
+I write about nature and people.
 My goal is to find and tell stories that help us understand the past; take meaningful action in the present; and move towards a greener, wilder, happier and more equal future.
+I also enjoy telling a straightforwardly ripping yarn.

 Check out my TED Talk about how we define nature, and what it means for our children.